Using Pattern Theology to Answer Questions

 Review - Pattern Theology

-- Why do we not use instruments in worship?
+- Why do you not use instruments in public worship?

-- Why are there no women leading in our public worship?
+- Why are there no women in the Churches of Christ who lead in public worship?

-- Why do we take communion every Sunday?
+- Why do you take communion every Sunday?

-In order to answer these questions properly we need to review some of last week's material on pattern theology.
+In order to answer these questions properly we need to review some of the last chapter's material on pattern theology.
 I told you that what distinguishes Churches of Christ from other religious groups are two main things:

 1. What we believe about the Bible

 We believe that the Bible is completely inspired by God.
 We hold that all of it is inspired.
-We believe that it is the only inspired religious or holy book.
-We also believe that because of these facts, the Bible is the final authority in spiritual, religious, and moral matters.
+We believe that it is the only inspired religious or holy book that exists.
+We also believe that because of these facts, the Bible is the final authority in spiritual, religious and moral matters.
 Now, we believe these features are true about the Bible for several reasons.

 1. The Bible claims inspiration